3.2. Cost Estimation in Single-Table Query

 most_common_freqs | {0.274611,0.243523,0.227979,0.119171,0.0725389,0.0621762}

-• histogram_bounds is a list of values that divide the column’s values into groups of approximately equal population.
+• histogram_bounds: A list of values that divide the column’s data into groups (buckets) of approximately equal population.

 testdb=# SELECT histogram_bounds FROM pg_stats WHERE tablename = 'tbl' AND attname = 'data';